-Re-Enter Password Enter your new password again for verification purposes for Verification

-Note : If you forget your password, you'll have to reset the router to the factory default (No password) with the reset button (see router's back panel)

-Idle Time OutLogin Connections (login to web-based management) without any activity that go beyond this specified period (minutes) will
+Parameters Description Current Password Enter your current password for the remote management administrator to login to your Broadband router.
+Note: By default there is NO password New Password Enter your new password Re-Enter Password for Verification Enter your new password again for verification purposes Note : If you forget your password, you'll have to reset the router to the factory default (No password) with the reset button (see router's back panel) Idle Time Out Login Connections (login to web-based management) without any activity that go beyond this specified period (minutes) will automatically disconnect the web-based management.
+Note: Idle time "0" means no time out, e.g. no time restriction

-Click <Apply> at the bottom of the screen to save the above configurations.
+Click Apply> at the bottom of the screen to save the above configurations.
 You can now configure other advance sections or start using the router (with the advance settings in place)